 This Act mainly controls and deals with the production, supply, and distribution of certain essential commodities.
 Companies and Supermarkets etc cannot accumulate the items listed in this act when there is a shortage and they can’t artificially increase the price.

-The Farmers of UP, Haryana, and Punjab are upset with these bills and have a fear that this may be an excuse to pull off the MSP safety net from under their feet.
+The Farmers of UP, Haryana, and Punjab are upset with these bills and fear that this may be an excuse to pull off the MSP safety net from under their feet.

 What is MSP?

 MSP stands for Minimum Support Price, It is the price lay down by the government to purchase crops from the farmers, whatever may be the market price for the crops.
 It is a significant part of India’s agricultural price policy that assures the farmers about agricultural income before the sowing.
 MSP protects the farmers against excessive fall in price during bumper production years

 Further State like Haryana & Punjab has vested interest of reduction in their state earnings as state governments are prohibited from levying any market fee, cess, or levy outside APMC or Mandi areas.